How to Write an Event Planning Proposal (+Templates)

 It’s one thing to tell them what you can do, but giving them a real look at your past projects helps them imagine what you could create for them.

-Event proposal past events slide example
+Event planning proposal past events slide example

-Event proposal budget or sponsorship packages slide example
+Event planning proposal sponsorship packages slide example

-10) Next steps slide
+14) Next steps slide

-Event proposal next steps slide example
+Event planning proposal next steps slide example

 Where to find interactive event proposal templates?